giampaolo/pyftpdlib/docs/api.rst

   *Changed in version 1.2.0: Added backlog argument.*

+  *Changed in version 1.5.4: Support for the context manager protocol was added.
+Exiting the context manager is equivalent to calling :meth:`close_all`.*

   >>> from pyftpdlib.servers import FTPServer
   >>> address = ('127.0.0.1', 21)
   >>> server = FTPServer(address, handler)
   >>> server.serve_forever()

+  It can also be used as a context manager.
+Exiting the context manager is equivalent to calling :meth:`close_all`.

+  >>> with FTPServer(address, handler) as server:
+  ...     server.serve_forever()

   .. data:: max_cons